-Monitoring:
+• Monitoring:

-- o Continue symptomatic monitoring of all facility residents during the outbreak. - If symptoms consistent with COVID-19 are identified among residents, immediately take a nasopharyngeal swab or swish-and-gargle sample for polymerase chain reaction (PCR) lab testing. - The facility should maintain a line list with core information on diagnosed cases (name, symptom onset date, test date as well as date of birth and personal health number, if available).
+- Continue symptomatic monitoring of all facility residents during the outbreak. - If symptoms consistent with COVID-19 are identified among residents, immediately take a nasopharyngeal swab or swish-and-gargle sample for polymerase chain reaction (PCR) lab testing. - The facility should maintain a line list with core information on diagnosed cases (name, symptom onset date, test date as well as date of birth and personal health number, if available).

-Meetings:
+• Meetings:

-- The facility should convene internal meetings as required to support case management, communications and other operational needs.
-Contact regional health authority infection prevention and control (IPC) teams for support, as needed. - At the direction of the MHO, additional support meetings may be scheduled with LTC operations, IPC and leadership personnel from the affected LTC/seniors' AL facility.
+The facility should convene internal meetings as required to support case management, communications and other operational needs.
+Contact regional health authority IPC teams for support, as needed.

-Infection prevention and control guidance:
+Ministry of Health

-Continue to follow ongoing IPC requirements for the routine operation of LTC/seniors' AL facilities, as outlined in the Infection Prevention and Control Requirements for COVID-19 in Long-Term Care and Seniors' Assisted Living.
+- At the direction of the MHO, additional support meetings may be scheduled with LTC operations, IPC and leadership personnel from the affected facility. - Infection prevention and control guidance: - Continue to follow ongoing IPC requirements for the routine operation of facilities, as outlined in the infection prevention and control requirements for COVID-19 in long-term care and seniors' assisted living.